FaridAlfaruq/FP_PSB/README.md

 Sampling frequency (fs) for sleep apnea data is 100 Hz.

-Sampling frequency (fs) for arrhythmia data is 360 Hz or 100 Hz, depending on the dataset.
+Sampling frequency (fs) for arrhythmia data is 360 Hz.